Non-Asymptotic Analysis of Tangent Space Perturbation: Products of Unbounded Random Matrices:

 Note that here we unroll the matrix $A_{21}$ row by row to build $\vect{a_{21}}$.
 Because the Frobenius norm of $A_{21}$ is the Euclidean norm of $\vect{a_{21}}$, we need to find a bound on $\|\vect{a_{21}}\|$.
 Conditioning on the realization of $P_2E$, we know (Theorem 3.2.10 of \cite{Muirhead}) that the distribution of $\vect{a_{21}}$ is a multivariate Gaussian variable $\mathcal{N}(\vect{0},S)$, where $\vect{0}$ is the zero vector of dimension $d(D-d)$ and $S$ is the $d(D-d) \times d(D-d)$ block diagonal matrix containing $d$ copies of $\frac{1}{N}A_{22}$

 Let $S^\dagger$ be a generalized inverse of $S$ (such that $S S^\dagger S = S$), then (see e.g. Theorem 1.4.4 of \cite{Muirhead})

-Now, because of Theorem \ref{thm:GaussianSVs}, $A_{22}$ has full rank, $(D-d)$, with probability $1 - e^{-{(\sqrt{N} - \sqrt{D-d})^2}/2}$, and therefore $S$ has full rank, $d(D-d)$, with the same probability.
+Now, using only the bound for the smallest singular value in Theorem \ref{thm:GaussianSVs}, $A_{22}$ has full rank, $(D-d)$, with probability $1-e^{-(\sqrt{N}-\sqrt{D-d})^2/2}$, and therefore $S$ has full rank, $d(D-d)$, with the same probability.
 In the following, we derive an upper bound on the size of $\|\vect{a_{21}}\|$ when $A_{22}$ has full rank.
 A similar -- but tighter -- bound can be derived when $S$ is rank deficient; we only need to replace $(D-d)$ by the rank of $A_{22}$ in the bound that follows.
 Because the bound derived when $A_{22}$ is full rank will hold when $A_{22}$ is rank deficient (an event which happens with very small probability, anyway), we only worry about this case in the following.
 In this case, $S^\dagger = S^{-1}$ and

 Finally, using a corollary of Laurant and Massart (immediately following Lemma 1 of \cite{LaurantMassart}), we get that,

 with probability greater than $1-e^{-\xi_{e_3}^2}$.
 In the following, we assume that $\xi_{e_3} \leq 0.7 \sqrt{d(D-d)}$, which happens as soon as $d$ or $D$ have a moderate size.
 Under this mild assumption we have